The best Cyber Monday 2019 deals still available (Thursday update)

 Originally published last year.
 Updated to reflect new advice and promotions.

-Discuss: Best Cyber Monday 2019 deals still available: Switch Lite, Echo Show, Instant Pot and more (Thursday update)
+Discuss: Best holiday shopping deals this weekend: Switch Lite, Echo Show, Instant Pot and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.